Primusinterp/Primusinterp.github.io/_tabs/PrimusC2.md

     ------------------------------------------------------------------------------------------------------
     Menu Commands
     ------------------------------------------------------------------------------------------------------
-    listener -g <TYPE>          --> Generate a HTTP or TCP listener nimplant -g <TYPE>          --> Generate a compiled exe payload written in nim with advanced capabilities for windows for either TCP or HTTP callbacks                   --> List callbacks
+    help <command>              --> Get help for a specific command listener -g <TYPE>          --> Generate a HTTP or TCP listener nimplant -g <TYPE>          --> Generate a compiled exe payload written in nim with advanced capabilities for windows for either TCP or HTTP callbacks                   --> List callbacks